Painted Apple Moth (PAM)

 In the wild they feed on plants such as:

 The male caterpillars grow to a length of about 2 cms.

 They pupate amongst the leaves of the foodplant in a sparse cocoon that they decorate with hairs from their larval skin, making these cocoons likely to cause urticaria too.
 The adults emerge after a few days.

-The female adult is dull brown with intersegmental fringes of pale hairs.
+The female adult is dull brown with intersegmental fringes of pale hairs, and a band of pale hairs along each side.
 She is fat and flightless.
 She stays beside her cocoon emitting a pheromone to attract males.
 She has a length of about 1 cm.

 She lays eggs on and around her cocoon after fertilisation.
-The egs are white and spherical.
+The eggs are white and spherical.

 The male has light and dark brown forewings with the various areas outlined in white.
 The hindwings are yellow with broad black margins.
 He has a wing span of about 2 cms.

 They seem to have ballooned their way across the Tasman Sea because the species has appeared in

 So far this species has not spread beyond Australasia, although related and similar species occur in America.